ozalpozqur/altogic-auth-vue3/README.md

 We will save session and user info to state if the api returns session.
 Then, user will be redirected to profile page.

+If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.
-`signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+> **Note:** `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
 We will save the user's name to the database in this example.

-If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.

 ```vue
 <!-- src/views/RegisterView.vue -->